NathanGodey/AdvancedNLP/markdown/course5_inference.md

 ### Retrieval augmented generation (at inference)

-- Although conditioned on retrieved knowledge, output may be an hallucination.
+- Although conditioned on retrieved knowledge, output may be a hallucination.
-- Most of RAG's performance depend on the chunking method and the retriever.
+- Most of RAG's performance depends on the chunking method and the retriever.

 ---

 ### Test time compute

-The goal is to **allocate more compute at inference** to **"natively" incorporate chain-of-thoughts** like decoding.
+The goal is to **allocate more compute at inference** to **"natively" incorporate chain-of-thought** like decoding.

-The hypothesis is that **models have good reasoning capabilities** but standard **decoding processes hinder it**.
+The hypothesis is that **models have good reasoning capabilities** but standard **decoding processes hinder them**.

 ---